Skip to main content

 The From Students to Stewards Initiative was launched in 2019 to grow future water stewards and leaders and help students from elementary through high school learn about the Great Lakes, Michigan’s watersheds, and actions people can take to steward water resources across the state.
 It started as a collaboration among the Michigan Department of Environment, Great Lakes, and Energy’s Office of the Great Lakes, the Michigan Department of Labor and Economic Opportunity's MiSTEM Network, and the Michigan Department of Education.

-Currently, the program offers two types of funding to support:
+Currently, the program offers funding to support transportation to freshwater-focused field experiences for students.

 Wheels to Water pilot program